 Onsite Library and Information Services: The library at Lincoln Laboratory provides complete information services to facilitate the staff's research.
 It offers a highly focused and comprehensive collection of technical books, reports, and electronic journals and databases in all Laboratory technology areas.
 Information specialists with degrees in physics, mathematics, aerospace engineering, and computer science are available to provide training and research support.

-Child Care: The Technology Childcare Center is an independent, nonprofit child-care center managed by Bright Horizons Family Solutions and serving the Laboratory.
+Child Care: The Lincoln Laboratory Childcare Center is an independent, nonprofit child-care center managed by Bright Horizons Family Solutions and serving the Laboratory.
 The Center, located in Lexington, Mass., has programs for infants, toddlers, and preschoolers.

 Back-up Child Care and Elder Care Referral Program: Benefits-eligible employees have access to this program through Parents in a Pinch.